Amandeepsingh5/GamePVZ/README.md

 Group 6:

-Amandeep Singh: Coding for Model,Controller classes readme file,class diagram and sequence diagrams.
+Amandeep Singh: Coding for Model,Controller classes readme file,UML diagrams and Reflection on design document.

 Zoha Mehdi: Coding for View, Controller classes and writing the JUnit tests diagrams.